 Elucidations and explanations of the JACDEC Risk Index

 After a period of thirteen consecutive years of our Safety Index Rating, we decided that it is time for a fundamental change both in terms of methodology and calculation in itself.
-Why is that?
+Why did we do that?
 Let us explain.

-Everyone who’s is involved in the airline business knows about the complexity of the system.
-There are dozens of factors that come to play to let an aircraft fly safely from point A to point B.
+Everyone who is involved in the airline business knows about the complexity of the system.
+There are dozens of factors that come into play to let an aircraft fly safely from point A to point B.

 We have 3 main categories which have an impact on the Risk Index:

 1) the Accident / Incidents (Hull Losses, fatalities, injuries),

 2) the Environmental Factors (USOAP, Transparency, Terrain, Weather, Infrastructure, etc ..) and

 3) Airline Operational Factors (IOSA, Fleet Age, Route Profile, etc .).

 The weighting of each of these groups is made up of the frequency of their traceability from our accident database.